• Skip to main content

 • In a separate small mixing bowl, whisk together the sour cream and buttermilk until completely combined.
 Set aside.

 • Add the butter and sugar to the bowl of a stand mixer fitted with the paddle attachment.
-Cream the butter and sugar together until pale and fluffy, about 7-9 minutes, scraping down the sides and bottom of the bowl as needed.
+Cream the butter and sugar together until pale and fluffy, about 5-7 minutes, scraping down the sides and bottom of the bowl as needed.
 Start on low speed then gradually increase to a high speed of 8 or 9.

-• Add the eggs to the bowl with the butter mixture one at a time and mix after each addition until fully mixed in.
-Beat in vanilla and blackberries until completely mixed in.
+• Beat in the vanilla and blackberries on medium until completely mixed in.
 Scrape down the sides and bottom of the bowl to ensure all the ingredients are combined.

 • Use a cookie scoop to spoon batter into lined muffin cups, filling them about ⅔ full.
 Bake the cupcakes for 15-18 minutes, or until a toothpick inserted into the center comes out clean aside from a few moist crumbs.